Radware/DP_Health_AWS/README.md

 ## Metric Filter ##
 The results of the Detector Lambda are sent to Log group, to read them - we will use Metric Filter. <br>
-a Metric Filter is representing only one value for one DefencePro (F.E. the SNMP result for "DP1") .<br>
+a Metric Filter is representing only one value for one DefensePro (F.E. the SNMP result for "DP1") .<br>
 We use the Filter Pattern to narrow down the relevant logs in the following manner <br>
 `{ ($.Name = DP1) && $.SNMP_Result>=0 }`<br>
 this means we only want logs where the Name is "DP1" and `SNMP_Result` is greater or equal to 0. <br>